MohammadShahin/lido-metis-bridge/README.md

 1. The function `withdraw` is payable in Metis but it's nonpayable in Optimism.
 2. The function is `withdrawTo` is payable in Metis but it's nonpayable in Optimism.

+#### L1ERC20TokenBridge

+The function `_initiateWithdrawal` requires minimum L1 gas.
+The function acts differently if the L2 token is Metis.

 #### ICrossDomainMessenger